MapsterMapper/Mapster/README.md

     var destObjectList = TypeAdapter.Adapt<List<TSource>, List<TDestination>>(sourceList);

 ####Mapping Enums Included
-Fpr maps enums to numerics automatically, but it also maps strings to and from enums automatically in a fast manner.
+Mapster maps enums to numerics automatically, but it also maps strings to and from enums automatically in a fast manner.
 The default Enum.ToString() in .Net is quite slow.
-The implementation in Fpr is double the speed.
+The implementation in Mapster is double the speed.
 Likewise, a fast conversion from strings to enums is also included.
 If the string is null or empty, the enum will initialize to the first enum value.